How to Influence with Style and Panache

 - Using silence or pauses, rather than leaping to fill the gap

 A skill, on the other hand, requires a more in-depth understanding of what's going on for the other person.
-It requires practise and a lot more conscious thought.
+It requires practice and a lot more conscious thought.
 Often it requires slowing things right down so that you can see as much of the big picture as is possible.

 More complex skills include: